mailliwi/ARNavigationQUB/README.md

 The aim of this project is to create an application that would solve this problem through the use of **augmented reality**, and stems from the increasing presence of this specific technology.

 ## App icon
-Thank you Justine for spending the time to make this for me for the modest sum of 0€.
+Thank you Justine for spending some time to make the App's icon, and all that for the modest sum of 0€.
 <p align="center">
   <img src="resources/ARNavQUBAppIcon.png"/>
 </p>